WATCH NOW: $17 million hydroponic greenhouse opens in Goochland growing leafy greens for grocery stores and food banks

 The hydroponic farming operation employs 27 people.

-At an event to announced the opening of the greenhouse on Friday, Gov. Ralph Northam called it an example of innovation and diversification in Virginia's economy.
+At an event to announce the opening of the greenhouse on Friday, Gov. Ralph Northam called it an example of innovation and diversification in Virginia’s economy.

 “We have always been very dependent on military and government contracting, and we always will be, but it is businesses like this that we really want to promote to diversify that economy and put people to work,” Northam said.